mojitoinc/mojito-mixers/README.md

 - If you want to verify the validation of other credit card networks or the functionality of the `PaymentMethodForm` in general, you can use these [test card numbers](https://www.paypalobjects.com/en_GB/vhelp/paypalmanager_help/credit_card_numbers.htm).

+- If you want to check 3DS' error handling, see [3DS in Sandbox](https://developers.circle.com/docs/3d-secure-authentication#3d-secure-in-sandbox) on how to force those errors to be triggered in the sandbox environment.

 - When paying with ACH, refer to [Plaid's](https://plaid.com/docs/) - [Testing OAuth documentation](https://plaid.com/docs/link/oauth/#testing-oauth).

 <br />